 Farm work is hard work, and it is often done in extreme conditions.
 In addition to inadequate labor laws, children working in agriculture face exposure to dangerous weather conditions, equipment, and pesticides.

-Because their bodies are still growing and they are continually developing mentally, children are even more vulnerable to the harsh conditions faced by all farm workers (link to health and safety).
+Because their bodies are still growing and they are continually developing mentally, children are even more vulnerable to the harsh conditions faced by all farm workers.
 According to AFOP: “Adolescents also undergo growth spurts, which may decrease flexibility and increase their susceptibility to a variety of musculoskeletal injuries, such as bursitis, tendonitis, sprains, and carpal tunnel syndrome.”

 In terms of equipment, using tools designed for the muscle power of an adult can have dangerous consequences.
 Often times, children operate heavy equipment unsupervised and without adequate training beforehand.
-Operating large machinery, like tractors, has resulted in tragedy for child laborers.
-In fact, in 2002, over 70% of all injuries related to tractors and vehicles in the fields occurred while children were operating the machines.
-Children who work in the fields may also use dangerous tools like sharp knives to perform their duties.
+Operating large machinery, like tractors, has resulted in tragedy for child laborers as had children using dangerous tools like sharp knives.

 Like other farm workers, children experience heat-related conditions from intense sun exposure.
 This includes heat exhaustion, heat stroke, dehydration, and even death.
 At a young age they may also be less aware of their body’s functions, and thus less able to recognize these conditions when they are occurring.

 Children and Pesticides